 - When in “the zone,” does your heart race and breath shorten?
 Do your palms sweat, your feelings intensify and your mind… (well, let’s just ask, is your judgment impaired)?

 Sex Addict Behaviors

-It is not too difficult to determine if a healthy interest in sex has transitioned into a possible addiction.
-If you are concerned about the possibility of addiction, some of the typical activities and behaviors indicative of addiction are:
+It’s not too difficult to determine if a healthy interest in sex has transitioned into a possible addiction.
+Typical activities and behaviors indicative of addiction are:

 - Compulsive use of porn — with or without masturbation

 - Virtual sex, sexting, abusing social networking